-If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hardcopy Provider Directories will be mailed to you within three business days.

-SECTION 4 Your monthly costs for SelectHealth Medicare NoRx
+SECTION 4 Your monthly costs for Select Health Medicare NoRx